xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Jan.
+23, 2024
+   * Complete Task 2.2.
+Let me know if you would like to present.
+   * Start working on Homework 2 in WileyPLUS.
+   * Quiz 1 on Thursday will cover Goal 1.

+ * Jan.
+18, 2024
+   * Complete Task 1.4.
+If your group would like to present (will be a group presentation), please have one representative email me to let me know.
+Also attach your group work in the email so I can check before Tuesday.
+   * Complete Homework 1 in WileyPLUS.
+We will start Chapter 2 on Tuesday.

+ * Jan.
 16, 2024
    * Sign up at WileyPLUS.
 [Instructions](https://www.dropbox.com/scl/fi/d7k3vm5d0j1kr45g5940t/courseflyer_B40781.pdf?rlkey=z9b8xmhvngmq41yas9546naz3&dl=0).
 Make sure using your Utica University email when signing up.
    * Complete Task 1.1.
 Let me know if you would like to present the problem on Thursday.